pomeslab/SharedCode/Trajectory_Magic_Number_Core_Failure_Fix/README.md

   Option : Description
   ------------------------------------------------------------------------------
-  A      : automatically make all parts using valid times and concatenate them.
-  B      : (-b) enter beginning/start time in ps only.
+  A            : auto make all parts using valid times, concatenate, then exit B            : (-b) enter beginning/start time in ps only.
 No end time (-e) used.
   E            : (-e) enter end time in ps only (uses start time: $inputB ps).
   BE           : (-b, -e) quickly enter beginning/start and end times in ps. & No trjconv.
   S            : save the part as part$count.$fileout with (-b $inputB -e $inputE) & proceed to the next part.
   C            : concatenate all parts (parts 1 to $((count-1))).
-Save as $fileout Reset  : reset back to part 1 and delete old files created.
+Save as $fileout R/Reset      : reset back to part 1 and delete old files created.
-  Exit   : exit the program.
+  Q/Exit/Quit  : exit the program.
   Please select an option.

 ```